-- Refuse to give your parrot space, especially if it’s upset.
+- Refuse to give the parrot space, especially if it’s upset.

 As mentioned, parrots have good long-term memories, so they’ll likely remember how you lost their trust.
 If you make the same mistakes too frequently, you may lose your chance to rebuild trust entirely.

-Once you’ve regained your parrot’s trust, it’ll display several signs to show you:
+Once you’ve regained the parrot’s trust, it’ll display several signs:

 - Shrinking or enlarging irises.

 - Positive vocalizations (singing, talking, and whistling).